 I’m writing this now because I know that tomorrow I won’t be able to think properly.
 In case I’ll have doubts or fears, this article will be here reminding me why I’m doing it.

 And that’s the main thing that makes me want to leave another time: I can’t wait to meet people again.
-Discovering places together, share travel experiences and going to party with people you just met, without knowing what’s going to happen and with the feeling that anything is possible, that’s almost like a drug for me.
+Discovering places together, share travel experiences and going to party with people met an hour before, without knowing what’s going to happen and with the feeling that anything is possible, that’s almost like a drug for me.
 I love it so much.
-Right now I’m remembering these two great nights I had recently, in Darwin celebrating my last hours in Australia 2 months ago and more recently in Prague.
+Right now I’m remembering these two great nights I had recently, in Darwin celebrating my last hours in Australia two months ago and in Prague in July.
 I spent both of them with complete strangers, and we had so much fun even if we all knew that it would probably be the one and only time we would be together.
 It’s not always like that of course, and you have to enjoy these precious moments.
 One of my friends told me once “great people make great memories”.
 He was right.